The Most Common Bacteria in Healthcare Associated Infections

 5. Enterobacteriaceae (carbapenem-resistance)

-: patients receiving treatment for other conditions; patients whose care requires invasive medical devices; patients taking long courses of certain antibiotics
+Who’s at risk: patients receiving treatment for other conditions; patients whose care requires invasive medical devices; patients taking long courses of certain antibiotics

 Transmission: person-to-person contact; contact with an infected device (such as a catheter or ventilator)